Esocietyhere/rit/README.md

 [![CI](https://github.com/Esocietyhere/rit/workflows/CI/badge.svg)](https://github.com/Esocietyhere/rit/actions/workflows/ci.yml)
 [![Release](https://github.com/Esocietyhere/rit/actions/workflows/release.yml/badge.svg?event=push)](https://github.com/Esocietyhere/rit/actions/workflows/release.yml)

 Rit is a command-line tool that helps you manage your Roblox projects.
-It simplifies the process of uploading your project to Roblox, and makes it easy to build and open your Rojo projects.
+It simplifies the process of uploading your project to Roblox and makes it easy to build and open them.
 It can be configured to deploy between multiple experiences and places in the same project.

 Inspired by the Roblox Open Cloud API using [Rbxcloud](https://github.com/Sleitnick/rbxcloud).